steph-xue/quizzical/README.md

 # Quizzical

-A trivia quiz web application that lets players choose a difficulty level and category before answering a set of randomly generated questions.
+A trivia quiz web application that lets players choose a difficulty level and category before answering a set of randomly generated trivia questions.
 Categories cover a broad range of topics, including geography, history, music, and pop culture, with a final score shown at the end of each quiz.

 **[View Live Demo](https://quizzical-sx.netlify.app/)**